seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

-This project is a simple example of how to implement parallel jobs in azure to support an arbitrary number of gradle flavors and build variants of an Android app.
-It also shows how we would flavorize both sensitive and non-sensitive variant specific properties.
+This project is a simple example of how to implement parallel jobs in Azure Devops to support an arbitrary number of Gradle flavors and build variants of an Android app.
+It also shows how we would flavorize both sensitive and non-sensitive variant-specific properties.

 # Pipeline Setup